DataDog/datadog-api-client-ruby/docs/v1/MetricsAPI.md

 > <IntakePayloadAccepted> submit_metrics(body)

-Submit metrics

 The metrics end-point allows you to post time-series data that can be graphed on Datadog’s dashboards.
 The maximum payload size is 3.2 megabytes (3200000 bytes).
 Compressed payloads must have a decompressed size of less than 62 megabytes (62914560 bytes).

-If you’re submitting metrics directly to the Datadog API without using DogStatsD, expect:  - 64 bits for the timestamp - 32 bits for the value - 20 bytes for the metric names - 50 bytes for the timeseries - The full payload is approximately 100 bytes.
+If you’re submitting metrics directly to the Datadog API without using DogStatsD, expect:

+- 64 bits for the timestamp
+- 32 bits for the value
+- 20 bytes for the metric names
+- 50 bytes for the timeseries
+- The full payload is approximately 100 bytes.
 However, with the DogStatsD API, compression is applied, which reduces the payload size.

 ### Examples